Get ready to go abroad with peace of mind thanks to our special offers!

 For many foreigners, French kisses (not the spicy kind) will be one of the biggest cultural differences to adapt to.
 But the differences in greetings extend beyond just la bise (la beez, cheek kiss).
 Even the use of the simple bonjour is not quite identical to that of the English hello or hi.
 Hopefully this article can serve as a helpful guide on the topic of greetings and salutations.
-May you avoid the embarrassment that I suffered — and subjected my host mother to — all those years ago.

-Transactional exchanges with a stranger
+1. Transactional exchanges with strangers

 Let’s start with the easiest, greeting employees in service industries.
 Bonjour (bong-zhoor, literally good day) is the most important word to know.
 When you walk into a small store such as a boulangerie or a cafe, the first thing to say is bonjour.
-There is no great way to approximate its pronunciation using English syllables, so I recommend running it through Google Translate to hear it said out loud.

 If you’re feeling confident enough, you can also optionally add on madame or monsieur (muh-syuh, sir) after bonjour.
 Avoid using mademoiselle (mad-mwa-zel, young lady), as it has become less popular and can be received poorly.